mthiel117/webinar_feb9/README.md

 To get started, setup your machine with the suggested tools below.
 The roadmap gives you a path to follow and an example Ansible Playbook is shown below.
 Give it a try!

-## Fill Your Automation Toolbox with these tools
+## Install these as part of your Automation Toolbox

 - [Microsoft VSCode Editor](https://code.visualstudio.com/Download)
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)